 By default all types of errors are be reported (equivalent to

-Configures the sample rate as a percentage of events to be sent in the range of
+Configures the sample rate for error events, in the range of

 1.0.
 The default is

-1.0 which means that 100% of events are sent.
+1.0 which means that 100% of error events are sent.
 If set to

-0.1 only 10% of events will be sent.
+0.1 only 10% of error events will be sent.
 Events are picked randomly.

 This variable controls the total amount of breadcrumbs that should be captured.
 This defaults to